martins87/s-assig/README.md

 # Salamantex Assignment - Transactions Processor

-## Screenshots

-Submit a transaction:

 ![Submit transaction](https://i.imgur.com/szSgGtq.png)

-Parallel transactions processor:
+---

 ![Transactions processor](https://i.imgur.com/u24sax0.png)

-## Description
+## 1. Description

-transaction information is logged on terminal 2 mongodb in the cloud amqp in the cloud

-create user
-list users
+The application is a simple transactions processor that allows a user to submit a transaction on the 'Submit Transaction' page.
+The transaction submitted is sent to a queue and it is processed by the parallel process running in parallel.
+The log of the transaction mined is shown on the processor terminal (as shown on the second image above).

+## 2. Project decicions

+* Database used: MongoDB
+* Technology used: Node.js
+* Protocol for message queueing: AMQP
-see a user
+* Database simple operations: create user, list users, see a specific user

-transactions
-	submitted to a queue using amqp (cloud) processor
-	node.js packages:
+* For the application to be easy to test, both database and message queueing processor are on the cloud: https://mlab.com/ and https://www.cloudamqp.com/
+* Only Ethereum transactions were implemented
+* The Ethereum Ropsten Test Network was chosed
+* An account on the Ropsten Network was created for the application.
+The processor signs and sends transactions from this account

+## 3. The Transactions Processor

+The processor is a program that must run in parallel.
+It listens for messages sent to the queue, get them and process them.
+When a transaction is received by the processor, it builds an Ethereum transaction with the data received and broadcasts it to the network.

+Node.js packages used :
-		amqp			for message queueing
+* amqp - for message queueing
-		web3			for making the connection to an Ethereum node axios			for fetching ether gas prices from https://ethgasstation.info/json/ethgasAPI.json ethereumjs-tx	for creating the transactions
+* web3 - for making the connection to an Ethereum node
-	ropsten test network
-	an Ethereum account was created for the application, received 5 ropsten ether add ethereum account but does nothing
+* axios - for fetching ether gas prices from https://ethgasstation.info/json/ethgasAPI.json
+* ethereumjs-tx - for creating the transactions

-## Getting Started
+## 4. Getting Started

-...

 ### Prerequisites